PRIMER & JADES reveal an abundance of massive quiescent galaxies at 2 < z < 5: Photometric Sample

-A main contributor to the loss of candidates in the $JWST$-only run is the tendency for galaxies to be placed at lower redshift compared with the $HST$+$JWST$ run, hence falling below our $z_{50} > 2$ cut.
+A main contributor to the loss of candidates in the \textit{JWST}-only run is the tendency for galaxies to be placed at lower redshift compared with the \textit{HST}+\textit{JWST} run, hence falling below our $z_{50} > 2$ cut.

 This is likely in part due to an increase in redshift uncertainty throughout the sample.
-In Fig. \ref{figure:zposteriordist} we compare the redshift posterior distribution widths (16\textsuperscript{th}$-$84\textsuperscript{th} percentiles) for both runs, including all objects with $z_{50} > 2$ in the $HST$+$JWST$ run regardless of star-forming vs passive classification.
-It is clear that the redshift parameter in the $JWST$-only run is much less well constrained.
-As shown in the zoom-in panel of Fig. \ref{figure:zposteriordist}, the wide-posterior region is dominated by the $JWST$-only run.
-Indeed, 21 out of 40 objects appearing in $HST$+$JWST$ but not $JWST$-only are fitted with $z_{50} < 2$ in the $JWST$-only run.
-The other 19 objects, while still fitted with $z_{50} > 2$, were classified as star-forming in the $JWST$-only run.
+In Fig. \ref{figure:zposteriordist} we compare the redshift posterior distribution widths (16\textsuperscript{th}$-$84\textsuperscript{th} percentiles) for both runs, including all objects with $z_{50} > 2$ in the \textit{HST}+\textit{JWST} run regardless of star-forming vs passive classification.
+It is clear that the redshift parameter in the \textit{JWST}-only run is much less well constrained.
+As shown in the zoom-in panel of Fig. \ref{figure:zposteriordist}, the wide-posterior region is dominated by the \textit{JWST}-only run.
+Indeed, 21 out of 40 objects appearing in \textit{HST}+\textit{JWST} but not \textit{JWST}-only are fitted with $z_{50} < 2$ in the \textit{JWST}-only run.
+The other 19 objects, while still fitted with $z_{50} > 2$, were classified as star-forming in the \textit{JWST}-only run.

-To further compare the accuracy of our $JWST$-only photometric redshifts to those derived in our $HST$+$JWST$ run, we consider the same spectroscopic sample as described in Section \ref{section:sample:contamination:alma}.
-We present this comparison in Fig. \ref{figure:hstzzplot} where we highlight 4 objects which would not have been selected in our $JWST$-only run, as their $JWST$-only $z_\mathrm{phot}$ values are below $z_{50}=2$.
-Given this, we can confidently state that the inclusion of $HST$ ACS filters F435W, F606W and F814W is necessary for selecting the most robust and complete samples of high-redshift massive quiescent galaxy candidates.
+To further compare the accuracy of our \textit{JWST}-only photometric redshifts to those derived in our \textit{HST}+\textit{JWST} run, we consider the same spectroscopic sample as described in Section \ref{section:sample:contamination:alma}.
+We present this comparison in Fig. \ref{figure:hstzzplot} where we highlight 4 objects which would not have been selected in our \textit{JWST}-only run, as their \textit{JWST}-only $z_{50}$ values are below $z=2$.
+Given this, we can state that the inclusion of \textit{HST} ACS filters F435W, F606W and F814W is necessary for selecting the most robust and complete samples of high-redshift massive quiescent galaxy candidates.